moltenform/labs_coordinate_music/README.md

 	* you can sign up for this at https://developer.spotify.com/my-applications/
 1. Run \_\_main\_\_.py, it will interactively ask what you'd like it to do

 Also: the C++ program wavcut can split wav files based on a list of approximate song lengths in seconds.
+It searches for silence in order to split a long audio file into separate tracks.

 Also: on Windows, you can install pywinauto to enable the "type into Spotify window" feature.